sunnyaws1984/google_adk/adk_projects/structure_email_agent/README.md

 ## Enter the below prompts to test in ADK UI:

-Marketing / Outreach Email Prompts -
+Marketing / Outreach Emails

+Try entering any of the following prompts in the ADK web UI:

+New Subscription Plans:
 Write a marketing email announcing our new subscription plans and their benefits.

+Product Webinar Invite:
 Draft an email inviting customers to join our upcoming product webinar.

+Early Bird Promotion:
 Create a promotional email offering a 20% discount for early bird sign-ups.

+Product Launch Announcement:
 Write an email introducing our latest product line and highlighting key features.

+Customer Loyalty Thank You:
-Compose an email thanking customers for their loyalty and sharing an exclusive offe
+Compose an email thanking customers for their loyalty and sharing an exclusive offer.